-You probably know about the Ohio prisoner who was recently tortured to death, legally, by a lethal cocktail of drugs that didn't work as advertised.
+You probably know about the Oklahoma prisoner who was recently tortured to death, legally, by a lethal cocktail of drugs that didn't work as advertised.
 You can say - and I'm sure many will - that he deserved it.

 Perhaps so, but that's not the point.
 He did horrible things; that's what made him a criminal.
 When our federal, state, and local governments allow horrible things to be done in our name, yours and mine, that makes criminals of all of us, and makes our society a criminal organization.